-A Promise Kept was created and produced by world-renowned human rights center, Illinois Holocaust Museum; award-winning digital entertainment companies eyelash.ai. and 30 Ninjas, award-winning documentary filmmakers Ken Winikur of Winikur Productions and Ariel Efron; Gallagher & Associates, and The Farm 51.
+A Promise Kept was created by world-renowned human rights center, Illinois Holocaust Museum; award-winning digital entertainment companies eyelash.ai and 30 Ninjas, award-winning documentary filmmakers Ken Winikur of Winikur Productions and Ariel Efron; executive produced by Susan Abrams, CEO and Kelley Szany, VP, Education & Exhibitions of Illinois Holocaust Museum, co-produced by Illinois Holocaust Museum, Gallagher & Associates, and eyelash.ai.
 It features an original soundtrack by Emmy Award-winning studio Silver Sound.

-Supporting Sponsors: Richard and Jill Chaifetz Family, John W. & Jeanne M. Rowe
+Supporting Sponsors: Richard & Jill Chaifetz Family, John W. & Jeanne M. Rowe